ryupold/rgb-pi/README.md

 ## rgb-pi server
 ### configure

-Before you can start using RGB-Pi you have to setup it.
+Before you can start using RGB-Pi you have to set it up.
 You can do this easily by running this command: configuration of the server:
 ```bash
 sudo python configure.py config
 ```

-First thing to do this is installing pigpio by calling number 1 in the configuration script: configuration of the server:
+First thing to do is installing pigpio by calling number 1 in the configuration script: configuration of the server:
 ```bash
 1: install/uninstall pigpio